Presidential Management Staff

-The Philippines' Presidential Management Staff is an agency attached to Malacañang that is tasked to manage the development and formulation of the projects and policies of the Office of the President.
+The Presidential Management Staff (PMS; Pampanguluhang Lupon sa Pamamahala) is a Philippine government agency attached to the Office of the President that is tasked to manage the development and formulation of the projects and policies of the Office of the President.
 Though the PMS is headed by a Secretary, the Secretaries of the Cabinet, Chief of Staff, and Appointments, support the agency.
-The PMS, the Office of the Appointments Secretary and the newly created Events Management Cluster are under the supervision of the Office of the Special Assistant to the President.
+The PMS, the Office of the Appointments Secretary and the Events Management Cluster are under the supervision of the Special Assistant to the President.

-The position of the Presidential Management Staff is currently vacant, after the resignation of Zenaida Angping on December 2, 2022.
+The position is currently held by Elaine Masukat, after the resignation of Zenaida Angping on December 2, 2022.